Skysaw

-Skysaw was an American alternative rock band featuring former The Smashing Pumpkins drummer Jimmy Chamberlin along with multi-instrumentalist/vocalist/songwriter Mike Reina and guitarist Anthony Pirog.
+Skysaw was an American alternative rock band featuring The Smashing Pumpkins drummer Jimmy Chamberlin along with multi-instrumentalist/vocalist/songwriter Mike Reina and guitarist Anthony Pirog.

 History

 Formed in 2009, alternative rock band Skysaw featured Jimmy Chamberlin along with Mike Reina and Anthony Pirog.
-Reina and Pirog fronted a Washington DC-based psych-pop ensemble called The Jackfields.
+Reina and Pirog fronted a Washington DC–based psych-pop ensemble called The Jackfields.
 Reina was introduced first to Chamberlin through a mutual acquaintance, and through him, Pirog.
 The band name is a reference to the song "Sky Saw", the opening track of Brian Eno's album Another Green World.

 The band released its debut full-length album, Great Civilizations, in June 2011.

 The band performed live in 2011 with additional touring members, multi-instrumentalist/vocalist Boris Skalsky and guitarist Paul Wood, both of Dead Heart Bloom.

-On August 23, 2012 Jimmy Chamberlin revealed the dissolution of Skysaw.
+On August 23, 2012, Jimmy Chamberlin revealed the dissolution of Skysaw.

 Great Civilizations

 Great Civilizations is the only album by the American band Skysaw, released on June 21, 2011.